serhatkaya/ngx-dom-navigator/README.md

 - up: Key code for up navigation.
 - select: Key code for trigger click event (default ENTER)
 - ignoredClassList: The classname you want to ignore for navigator.

+## Functions

+- enable: Enables the navigator.
+- disable: Disables the navigator and clears selection.
+- clearSelection: Clears the selection.